ptaday/SongLibrary/README.md

 ## Contribution

-Contributions to the RipOffRental project are welcome!
+Contributions to the SongLibrary project are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Please read CONTRIBUTING.md for details.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.